 What you need to know

 The first step in completing the Communication Requirement (CR) is to take the First-year Essay Evaluation (FEE), offered online in June and July.
-The test measures your writing proficiency and provides you and your advisor with a detailed assessment that will determine what type of CI‑H subject you must register for during your first year at MIT.
+The test measures your writing proficiency and determines what type of CI‑H subject you must register for during your first year at MIT.
+You and your advisor will also receive detailed feedback on your writing to help you prepare for your MIT career.

 Understanding your FEE results